Mjvolk3/torchcell/notes/torchcell.datasets.scerevisiae.kuzmin2018.md

 ## All Double Mutants Contain the ho deletion

 This is where we must face the ideal vs reality and choose.
 In the mood of a German idealist.
+While it betrays reality a bit to represent the triple deletions as double deletions, and the quadruple deletions and triple deletions as they are so labeled, it goes with the understanding and representation presented by the authors.
+We trust that the authors know the important points to emphasize, basically a deferral to experts justification for our idealism.

 ```python
 (df['Query allele name'].str.contains("hoΔ")).sum()